jeffreykegler/old_kollos/notes/misc/strand.md

 ```
     start ::= old-start
 ```
-then the start rule of a non-initial suffix grammar derived from it will be
+then the start rule of a proper suffix grammar derived from it will be
 ```
     start-R ::= old-start-R